 What Are the Different Types of Bolts?

 Different bolts have different uses.
-Specific bolt uses also call for specific finishes and threads to provide the best connections.
+Applications call for specific materials, finishes, threading and sizes to provide the best connections.

-• Steel is a common material for nuts and bolts, but fasteners made of standard steel need a corrosion-resistant finish if they'll be exposed to moisture or pressure-treated lumber, which can corrode steel fasteners.
+• Steel is a common material for nuts and bolts, but standard steel needs a corrosion-resistant finish if it is exposed to moisture or pressure treated lumber.

-• Stainless steel provides high levels of corrosion resistance.
-Stainless steel nuts, bolts and washers are typically suitable for exterior projects and work with pressure-treated lumber.
+• Stainless steel provides high levels of corrosion resistance and is typically suitable for exterior projects and projects that use pressure treated lumber.

 • Hardened steel bolts have increased strength and are often used in automotive assemblies.

-• Hot-dipped galvanized bolts have a higher level of corrosion resistance.
-These fasteners are suitable for exterior use and work with pressure-treated lumber.
+• Hot-dipped galvanized bolts have a higher level of corrosion resistance and are suitable for exterior use and for fastening pressure treated lumber.

 • Powder-coated paint finishes are designed for interior use.

-• Black phosphate allows for good adhesion for paint.
+• Black phosphate allows good adhesion for paint.

-• Coarse-threaded nuts and bolts are the most common and have more space between the threads.
+Coarse-threaded nuts and bolts have more space between the threads.
 They'll be labeled with a higher thread pitch.
-Coarse-threaded bolts and nuts are less likely to get jammed or cross-threaded, so in general you can secure a coarse-threaded bolt and nut more quickly.
+These are less likely to get jammed or cross-threaded.
+In general you can secure a coarse-threaded bolt and nut more quickly than a bolt and nut with fine threads.

-• Fine-threaded nuts and bolts with lower thread pitches have smaller gaps between the threads, giving them a tight, strong hold.
-Vibrations are less likely to loosen a nut on a fine-threaded bolt, but it'll take longer to install or remove the nut.
+Fine-threaded nuts and bolts with lower thread pitches have smaller gaps between the threads, giving them a tight, strong hold.
+Vibrations are less likely to loosen a nut on a fine-threaded bolt, but it takes longer to install or remove the nut.

 Hex Bolts